 The statement of net position and the statement of activities report information about the Court's activities.
 These two statements report the net position of the Court and changes in them.
 Increases or decreases in the Court's net position are one of a number of indicators of whether its overall financial health is improving or deteriorating.
 However, other non-financial factors that should also be considered include:

 - Number of filings (Civil and Criminal)

-- Number of Criminal Bonds issued

 - Number of participants in Court programs

+- Amount of Federal and State grant funding received

 - Economic condition of the State and Parish

 Net Position